eager-dev/eager/README.md

 - Guaranteed synchronization of actions and observations in simulators
 - Demos
 - Increasing the number of supported robots and sensors
+- Preprocessing of observations
+- Adding reset procedures
+- More efficient communcation protocol

 ## Documentation